Pivotality, twisted centres and the anti-double of a Hopf monad: Bimonads and comodule monads as coordinate systems for (twisted) centres

 \section{Bimonads and comodule monads as coordinate systems for (twisted) centres}

 Bimonads and Hopf monads are a vast generalisation of bialgebras and Hopf algebras, respectively.
 They naturally arise in the study of (rigid) monoidal categories and topological quantum field theories, see amongst others \cite{Kerler2001, Moerdijk2002, Bruguieres2007, Bruguieres2011, Turaev2017}.
-While there are several, sometimes non-equivalent, constructions for Hopf monads, see \cite{Boardman1995,Mesablishvili2011}, we follow the approach of \cite{Bruguieres2007}.
+While there are several, sometimes non-equivalent, notions of `Hopf monad', see \cite{Boardman1995,Mesablishvili2011}, we follow the approach of \cite{Bruguieres2007}.

 A monadic interpretation of module categories was given by Aguiar and Chase under the name `comodule monad', see \cite{Aguiar2012}.
 In this section, we recall some aspects of their theory needed to obtain a monadic version of the results in Section~\ref{sec: pivotality_of_the_df_centre}.